wagtail/wagtail/docs/getting_started/tutorial.md

         return context
 ```

-All we\'ve done here is retrieve the original context, create a custom QuerySet,
+All we've done here is retrieve the original context, create a custom QuerySet,
 add it to the retrieved context, and return the modified context back to the view.
-You\'ll also need to modify your `blog_index_page.html` template slightly.
+You'll also need to modify your `blog_index_page.html` template slightly.
 Change:

 `{% for post in page.get_children %}` to `{% for post in blogpages %}`